 So far as rewards go, cardholders earn an unlimited 1X point per dollar on every purchase.
 New cardholders can also earn 5X points per dollar on up to $12,500 worth of gas station, grocery store, and drugstore purchases during the first six months.

-- Earn 5X points per $1 on gas, grocery & drugstores for first 6 months
+- Earn 5X points per $1 on gas, grocery purchases, & drugstores for first 6 months

 - Earn 1X point per dollar on everything else